Big 12 Men's Basketball Television Frequently Asked Questions

 Q. Will the Big 12 develop its own channel like several other conferences have?

 At this time, the membership is committed to its current partnerships with ABC/ESPN (football and men's basketball), FOX Sports (football and Olympic sports) and their own local packages.
 The Big 12 was the first conference in the country (as of January 1, 2008) to be guaranteed three days per week for men's basketball on ESPN and ESPN2.
 In addition, the commitment of games to ESPNU provides the Big 12 with a solid national platform for basketball.
 These factors and the strength of the school local packages currently satisfy the memberships exposure concern; but the Big 12 monitors the marketplace on a daily basis and will continue to evaluate the need for a dedicated channel.

 Q. Who selects the announcers for Big 12 basketball?

-A. The Big 12 does not play a role in the selection of announcers for the national telecasts on CBS, ABC, ESPN, ESPN2 and ESPNU.
-Because of the nature of the syndicated package (Big 12 Network), the Big 12 office works cooperatively in an approval process for the announcers but can not unreasonably withhold approval of an announcer.
+The Big 12 does not play a role in the selection of announcers for the national telecasts on CBS, ABC, ESPN, ESPN2, ESPNU and ESPNEWS.
+The Big 12 office works cooperatively in a process for the announcers but cannot unreasonably withhold approval of any announcer.

 Q. Where is the best place to find the listings for which games are being telecast and where?

-A. Right here at Big12Sports.com (check the home page or visit the "Multimedia" pages) and make sure to check your local listings.
+(Check the home page and/or visit the composite schedule for the respective sports and make sure to check your local listings.)